wibus-wee/PhotosProcessor/README.md

 ## Contributing

-> NOTE: Contributions are not yet accepted, because the project is still in the early stages of development and I am not ready to accept contributions.
+> NOTE: Contributions are **not yet accepted**, because the project is still in the early stages of development and I am not ready to accept contributions.
 If you have any ideas or suggestions, please feel free to open an issue or pull request.
-But anyways, thank you for your support and interest in this project ❤️.
+But anyways, **thank you for your support and interest in this project ❤️.**

 ## References